-The following is an excerpt of Evan and the Alpha: Heart in His Teeth, part one of a two-part mm omegaverse series.
+The following is an excerpt of Evan and the Alpha, a two-part omegaverse novel.

 I’m bored.
 I’m lying in the scorching sand, staring up at the twin suns of Veda-3, both of them burning above me in the murky, yellow-green sky (I know Vince would tell me it’s chartreuse, but Vince got all the artistic talent in our family).

 I didn’t know being stuck on another planet would be so mind-numbingly dull, but here we are.
 Mom and Dad thought it would be good “character-building” type stuff.
 I didn’t want to go on a diplomatic mission like Scott had—listening to his stories was enough to turn anyone off space travel.
 Christ, he’d nearly been killed.
 I remember Mom crying for, like, a week when we weren’t sure he was gonna make it back.
 And then she’d cried for another week when he did make it home alive.

 No thanks.
 Somehow, Dad still convinced Vince to go on a space tour, but then, Vince has always been a little weird.
 He did a lot of cool abstract paintings.

 Me—your guess is as good as mine.
 I’m stuck out here with Darwin, Dad’s eccentric archaeologist friend.
 I’m supposed to be helping him with research or something, but I’m not a science nerd.
 Just like I’m not an artist or a diplomat, a politician or a military mind.

 I’m not much of anything, really.
 I just drifted through school, managed to graduate, and that means I’ve got my degree in business (useless, Dad says, and I’m not sure if he’s talking about the degree or me).
 He might be right—I’m pretty useless out here.
 I can’t help Darwin take the samples (he’s trying to teach me), and I’m not much good at camping either.